audibleblink/ctf-talk/docs/content.md

 ## Regardless of Style, Understand your Tools

---
-a.k.a `man $tool` and `--help` all the things!

---

- http://overthewire.org/wargames/

 ???
 - Make it easy for yourself to learn
 - Don't fight with your tools while learning
 - Read man Pages
 - Learn your shell
+- Bootcamps and Ruby

+--
+a.k.a `man $tool` and `--help` all the things!

+--

+ http://overthewire.org/wargames/

 ---
 class: center, middle, inverse